Trochilus (crocodile bird): Aelian

-AeIian in his On the Nature of Animals says that Ieeches invade the mouth of the crocodile, as it swims with it open, and cause the animal much discomfort; feeling the need of the trochiIus as "doctor", it swims to the bank and lies there with its jaws agape, whereupon the bird enters and removes the leeches, while the crocodile remains perfectly still so as not to harm it.
+Aelian in his On the Nature of Animals says that leeches invade the mouth of the crocodile, as it swims with it open, and cause the animal much discomfort; feeling the need of the trochilus as "doctor", it swims to the bank and lies there with its jaws agape, whereupon the bird enters and removes the leeches, while the crocodile remains perfectly still so as not to harm it.
 Aelian also acknowledges the existence of several types of trochilus other than the crocodile bird.

 Modern theories

 The story that the trochilus cleans the mouth of the crocodile is considered a fable, but many travellers and naturalists have been reluctant to reject it, and there have been attempts to identify the trochilus with several species of plover, lapwing and sandpiper, and to explain its curious behaviour.
 Leo Africanus mentions the story uncritically in his Description of Africa.
-Topsell says that the crocodile reopens its mouth because the bird carries sharp thorns on its head which prick the crocodile's palate, and Leith Adams says that the reminder is conveyed to the crocodile by the horny spurs of the bird, which Brehm identified as the Egyptian plover.
+Topsell says that the crocodile reopens its mouth because the bird carries sharp thorns on its head which prick the crocodile's palate, and Andrew Leith Adams says that the reminder is conveyed to the crocodile by the horny spurs of the bird, which Alfred Brehm identified as the Egyptian plover.

-In 1895 Henry Scherren quoted John Mason Cook, son of travel agent Thomas Cook, as reporting from Egypt that he had seen some spur-winged plovers approach a crocodile, which opened its jaws for them:
+In 1895 Henry Scherren quoted John Mason Cook, son of travel agent Thomas Cook, as reporting from Egypt that he had seen some spur-winged lapwings approach a crocodile, which opened its jaws for them:

-The eleventh edition of the Encyclopædia Britannica says that this bird picks parasites from the teeth and hide of the crocodile and supposes a connection with the spurwing and the plover.
+The Encyclopædia Britannica Eleventh Edition says that this bird picks parasites from the teeth and hide of the crocodile and supposes a connection with the spur-winged lapwing and the Egyptian plover.
 The English adventurer Major Chaplin Court Treatt made the following statement in 1931 based on his travels in Africa:

-Scepticism
+Skepticism

 More recent research has not confirmed these observations, and there is no reliable evidence that this or any other species in fact has such a relationship with the crocodile.
 The written accounts are considered suspect by the biologist Thomas Howell.
 However, Cott records that spur-winged plovers are the birds that most often feed around basking crocodiles, and are tolerated by them.
 MacFarland and Reeder, reviewing the evidence in 1974, found that: